A complete solution of the partition of a number into arithmetic progressions: Arithmetic progressions and the usual arithmetic

-We take \eqref{eq:1} as Definition \eqref{def:1} and consider $n \in \Z$.\\ In connection with the above result, for each $k \in \Z$, the expression ``given a $k$-\textit{arithmetic}'' refers to the fact that we are going to work with integers, the sum, the new product and the usual order.
-This means that we are going to work on
+In connection with the above result, for each $k \in \Z$, the expression ``given a $k$-\textit{arithmetic}'' refers to the fact that we are going to work with integers, the sum, the new product and the usual order.
+This means that we are going to work on $\mathcal{Z}_k=\{ \Z , + ,\odot_{_{k}} , < \}$.
+Clearly, $\mathcal{Z}_2$, the $2$-\textit{arithmetic}, will be the usual arithmetic.